PerminovEugene/messy-folder-reorganizer-ai/README.md

 More information about LLM and Embedding model configuration options can be found [https://github.com/ollama/ollama/blob/main/docs/modelfile.md#valid-parameters-and-values](here).

 RAG and ML configuration parameters are required and should always be present in rag_ml_config.toml.
+You also can set up ignore lists for destionation and source pathes in that config file.

 ### Prompt Customization